ibedotnet/ibe-mobile/README.md

 ### Contribution Guidelines

 Before contributing, please review our [Coding Standards](./docs/coding-standards.md) to ensure consistency across the codebase.
+For details on how we manage branches and releases, see the [Deployment Guidelines](./docs/deployment-guidelines.md).

 - **Style Guide**: Follow established conventions and write clean, readable code.
 - **Testing**: Thoroughly test your changes and include unit or integration tests where applicable.